 Peter Pan in London at The Peter Pan Tent in Kensington Gardens previewed from 26 May 2009, opened 10 June 2009 and closed 13 September 2009.
 Transferred to The Meridian Gardens at The O2, from 1 December 2009, closing 10 January 2010.

-Previewed 15 December 2003, Opened 17 December 2003, Closed 7 March 2004 at the Savoy Theatre in London
+Previewed 15 December 2003, Opened 17 December 2003, Closed 7 March 2004 at the Savoy Theatre